Sabrina4455/Sabrina4455Tutorial/README.md

 # Vector Images By: Sabrina Broadway

-* The purpose of this tutorial is to explain the concept of Vector Images.
-Vector Images compared to Bitmapped Images will be discussed along with how to create your own Vector Image or Bitmapped Image.
-This tutorial will also explain the advantages and disadvantages of Vector Images and when to use them over Bitmapped Images.
+* The purpose of this tutorial is to explain the concept of vector images.
+Vector images compared to Bitmapped Images will be discussed along with how to create your own vector image or bitmapped image.
+This tutorial will also explain the advantages and disadvantages of vector images and when to use them over bitmapped images.

-* The target audience of this tutorial is anyone who is interested in learning more about what Vector Images are, such as a student who is interested in becoming a graphic designer or other career that uses Vector Images.
+* The target audience of this tutorial is anyone who is interested in learning more about what vector images are, such as a student who is interested in becoming a graphic designer or other career that uses vector images.

 ## What Are Vector Images Used For?
 [Page 1](page1.md)